bradfordlemley/stated-library/README.md

 Because all Stated Libraries implement the same interface, **the tooling around them is _generic_** and you **might not ever** need to work with the `Stated Library Interface` directly.

-It doesn't matter how a `Stated Library` is implemented -- as long as it implements the `StatedLibraryInterface`, it will work as a `Stated Library`.
+It doesn't matter how a `Stated Library` is implemented -- as long as it implements the `StatedLibrary`, it will work as a `Stated Library`.

 ## @stated-library/core
 ### createObservable